-99 Free Summer Blog Titles to Overcome Blank Screen Syndrome
+99 Free Summer Blog Titles to Overcome Writer’s Block

 Now that summer’s in full swing, do you feel the same way when you look at your blank computer screen?

-Even worse, do you get a nagging feeling that you’d be having more fun outside by the pool, on the golf course, or at your neighbor’s barbeque?
-(May be you need summer blog hours?)
+Even worse, do you get a nagging feeling that summer’s slipping away and you’ve barely been to the beach or out on the back 9?
+(Maybe you need summer blog hours?)

 If you want to be anywhere but in front of your empty screen, here’s help in the form of writing inspiration integrated into 99 Free Blog Titles and how to craft them into a post that’s uniquely yours.

-The warm weather (at least in the northeastern US) makes the summer a special time.
+The hot weather (at least in the northeastern US) makes the summer a special time.
+The days are longer.
 Everything seems brighter.

 - What I did on my summer vacation.
 This classic may cause severe writer’s block.
 If so, try the opposite?
 What I didn’t do on my summer vacation.
 Did you just unplug?